-Non-approved mode of operation is provided to interwork with legacy management systems that are unable to support SNMPv3 privacy.
+The CN6000 Series is capable of operating in a non-Approved mode in order to interwork with legacy management systems that are unable to support SNMPv3 privacy.
 All other module services are identical and no additional Keys/CSPs are accessible.